CiscoLives/LTRATO-2001/_sources/tasks/task4/step2.rst.txt

         :align: center
         :width: 20%

 #.
-Inside RDP session, open Firefox from the desktop or Application menu on top of the screen.
-You should be automatically logged into XPRESSO dashboard and see Requests page:
+Inside the RDP session, open Firefox from the desktop or Application menu on top of the screen.
+You should be automatically logged into XPRESSO dashboard and see the Requests page:

     .. image:: images/xpresso-dashboard-page.png
         :align: center